How to Create a Location-Based App: Detailed Process & GPS Technology Explained

 How do location-based apps work?

 Location-based applications establish a connection with satellites with the help of a mobile device’s operating system.
-The application gets information about the current device location from the OS.
+The application gets information about the current mobile device location from the OS.
 By collecting and processing data in real time, it determines the pattern of a moving object or person.

 Actually, there are a few technologies that can help you enable your future application to track location.